teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/user-guide.md

 If the panel does not appear, ensure AI reviews are enabled and you have permission to view the repository.

+## Configuration Page

+The **Configuration** page is available from the pull request sidebar and provides a read-only summary of the settings that affect the current repository:

+- **Review status** shows whether automatic reviews are enabled and highlights guardrail reasons when reviews are skipped (such as repository allowlists, file type exclusions, or draft pull request enforcement).
+- **Model profile** lists the AI provider, model name, temperature, and maximum tokens so you understand the reviewer’s behavior without leaving the pull request context.
+- **Scope controls** display repository, project, and global overrides for branch filters, maximum diff size, and severity thresholds.

+Use this page to quickly confirm whether administrators have customized behavior for a specific repository before escalating missing or unexpected findings.

+## History Page

+The **History** page surfaces the last 50 review runs for the pull request.
+Each entry includes:

+- Execution time, duration, triggering user, and commit hash.
+- Final status (Success, Skipped, Failed) with error details when available.
+- Links to download raw AI responses for audit or escalation.

+Select any run to open its timeline and compare findings against the current state.
+Use this page when you need to review how earlier iterations were evaluated or when analyzing regressions introduced by newer commits.

+## Health Page

+The **Health** page focuses on service reliability.
+It provides:

+- Current connectivity to the configured AI provider, including last successful call and response latency.
+- Queue depth metrics for scheduled reviews and worker availability.
+- Recent error rates grouped by failure type (provider outage, guardrail rejection, internal exception).

+Open the Health page if progress appears stalled or reviews are delayed.
+It helps determine whether the issue is localized to your pull request or due to a wider service degradation that administrators must address.

+## Operations Page

+The **Operations** page offers quick actions for reviewers and project maintainers with the required permission:

+- **Trigger manual review** reruns the AI analysis immediately, even when automatic reviews are disabled.
+- **Cancel running review** stops the in-flight job and clears merge checks.
+- **Purge cached data** clears stored AI responses for the pull request to reclaim space or remove sensitive information.
+- **Download logs** bundles request/response metadata (excluding code content) to attach to support tickets.

+Use these tools when coordinating with administrators, responding to compliance requests, or debugging why a review produced unexpected findings.

 ## Reading AI Findings

 - **Inline comments** include severity (Critical, High, Medium, Low) and a description of the issue.
 They may also provide suggested code snippets.